 Prior to his time in Miami, Bonamego was the New Orleans Saints special teams coordinator from 2006-07.
 In 2006, his units played a critical role in the team’s 10-6 record, as they claimed the NFC South title and appeared in the NFC Championship game.

 Bonamego’s experience in the NFC North includes a three-year stint as the special teams coordinator for Green Bay from 2003-05.
-In 2005, the Packers registered the league’s longest punt return for a touchdown (85 yards vs. Chi), didn’t allow a return touchdown, blocked two PATs and blocked one field goal attempt.
+In 2005, the Packers registered the League’s longest punt return for a touchdown (85 yards vs. Chi).
 In 2004, Green Bay finished as one of only four teams in the NFL that did not surrender a return touchdown or have a kick blocked.
 The Packers allowed only 20.2 yards on kickoff returns and ranked sixth in field goal percentage (85.7).
 The club had four game-winning field goals in 2004, the most by the team since the 1970 merger.